This is How Passion Meets Profession on a Woman's Second Career Journey

 While I am at the office, I can rest assured that my daughter is in the able hands of my parents who shifted to Bangalore from Chennai, just so they could be with us.
 My husband was never one to stop me from venturing into anything new.
 He was more than happy for me to restart my career, provided I buckled up and got confident about managing both home and work.

 With support like that, one’s return to work only becomes easier.

 Oh, what would I do if I couldn't write?

 I'd not be me, I'd not have peace

 The person that I am wouldn't be alright!

 Niveditha came upon JobsForHer in her search for flexible job options.
-If you're looking to ease back into work as well, then Sign Up with us HERE & NOW.
+If you're looking to ease back into work, or venture into the corporate world for the very first time, then Sign Up with us HERE & NOW.

 I graduated with a degree in Computer Applications and joined Cognizant Technology Solutions immediately after as part of placements from college.
 I then went on to pursue my PGDBA in HR from Symbiosis.
 I began my corporate career as a Software Tester.
 Being glued to the system did not appeal to me much and therefore I fought my way to transition into the Learning & Development stream.
 I worked in Microsoft for a year before I decided to take a break from my corporate life.
 All throughout, the one thing that remained constant was my love for writing.